-The best man speech, just like the maid of honor speech, is a pivotal moment in the wedding reception.
-After all, your bro is getting married!
-And attention must be paid.
-The groom might be your childhood best friend, relative, or actual brother, but whatever the relation, being enlisted as his best man is a big deal, and there are plenty of best man duties and responsibilities involved — including giving that awesome best man toast.
-If you’re feeling a little nervous about speaking in front of a crowd, that’s totally understandable.
+Being enlisted as a loved one’s best man is a big deal, and there are plenty of best man duties involved — including figuring out how to write a best man speech.
+Yes, it’s tradition for the best man to give a speech during the reception, so it’s time to prepare to take on that responsibility. that If you’re feeling a little nervous about giving a toast in front of a crowd, that’s totally understandable, especially if public speaking isn’t your forte.
 But with a little forethought and a lot of practice, you’ll be wowing the crowd with your best man speech in no time.

 Presuming you’re not reading this the night before the wedding, you should give yourself plenty of time—at least one month—to write your best man speech.
 The weeks leading up to the wedding, especially participating as such a crucial part of the wedding party, become hectic.
 With all of the events you’ll be encouraged or required to attend, you may very well lose sight of time.
 It’s better to think ahead so you relieve some of the pressure.

-1. Start your best man speech by expressing gratitude
+2. Start your best man speech by expressing gratitude.

-It’s our advice to begin every speech with introducing yourself, then expressing gratitude to those you think deserve a special shout out.
+If you’re wondering how to write a best man speech, we recommend beginning every speech by introducing yourself, then expressing gratitude to those you think deserve a special shout out.
 Thank the couple’s parents for raising such great people, thank your friend for having you here, thank the guests for coming, thank the bartender for providing beer.
 It’s a low-key way to ease yourself into the best man speech and make sure those who deserve thanks feel appreciated.

-2. Then talk about your relationship with the groom
+3. Then, talk about your relationship with the groom.

-Beyond introducing your name, you should begin your best man speech by talking about your relationship with the groom.
+Beyond introducing your name, a big part of how to write a best man speech is talking about your relationship with the groom.
 Talk about how you met him and what kind of guy he is.
 If you can think of an anecdote that really sums up the kind of person he is, whether that’s charming, funny, or thoughtful, use it.
 But, if you’re going to use an anecdote, it will be more meaningful if you link it to his partner.
 For example, maybe he’s incredibly outgoing, but forgetful.
 His new spouse is more thoughtful and organized.
 If you start with an anecdote of his forgetfulness, and later follow up with a time you saw his partner’s organizational skills help him out big time, and that’s a moment you knew they were the real deal—that’s perfect.

-3. Focus on the couple's relationship, and not just your own
+4. Focus on the couple's relationship, and not just your own.

-Presuming you’ve known the groom for longer than he’s know his partner, you can definitely start with recalling the earlier times in your friendship, but then skip ahead to when he met his partner.
+Presuming you’ve known the groom for longer than he’s know his partner, you can definitely start your best man toast by recalling the earlier times in your friendship, but then skip ahead to when he met his partner.
 Think of a story that epitomizes their relationship.
-If you can think of a story when you realized his partner was “the one” for your buddy, use that.
+If you can talk about the time when you realized his partner was “the one” for your buddy, use that.
 Maybe your groom told you one week after meeting his partner that they were going to get married, and you thought he was absolutely bonkers, but here you are.
 Maybe you’ve known your groom for a long, long time – if you’re his brother, for example.
 You’ve probably always had an idea of what his perfect partner would look like – but the one sitting in front of you exceeds all expectations.
-Emphasize how happy you are for your man that he’s found someone so perfect for him.
+Emphasize how happy you are for your pal that he’s found someone so perfect for him.

-4. Finish your best man speech with congratulations and a toast
+9. Finish your best man speech with congratulations and a toast.

 This is a foolproof way to end your best man speech.
 Congratulate the happy couple on their big day and offer a toast.
 The toast can be personal, witty, or a quote.
 Perhaps there’s a line about love and relationships from one of the groom’s favorite comedians or movies that you can share, or simply wish the couple the best and ask your fellow guests to raise their glasses.